ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 This aligns with SOC practice, where SIEM administration is restricted to a small number of privileged identities to reduce the risk of unauthorized access [9].

-Once Splunk Web was reachable on port 8000, access was confirmed in a browser by logging in as the Administrator user and viewing the Splunk Enterprise home page and default dashboards.
+After startup, I validated the deployment the way a SOC would validate a new log onboarding by checking if Splunk service is healthy, that the botsv3 app loaded, and data is present in the intended index/sourcetypes
 <img width="975" height="380" alt="image" src="https://github.com/user-attachments/assets/5ff10371-c2d6-4632-bfc7-ebf5e651b1ee" />

-This ensures the core pipeline is working before the platform is relied on for monitoring and alerting.
+This matters because any missing sourcetype would invalidate later detection and incident reconstruction.

-The VM's CPU and disk were briefly stressed by indexing the entire dataset, simulating the performance and license trade-offs that a real SOC would have to handle.
 I downloaded botsv3_data_set.tgz from GitHub into ~/Downloads, extracted it, and copied the botsv3_data_set directory into /opt/splunk/etc/apps with cp -r.
 <img width="975" height="671" alt="image" src="https://github.com/user-attachments/assets/7c6272f2-6de8-45c7-a6a7-0517ce17c6b5" />
 <img width="975" height="722" alt="image" src="https://github.com/user-attachments/assets/93dad4be-52ee-4ee8-8ba3-936cf436156a" />

 After confirming the app files, I started Splunk from /opt/splunk/bin so it could load the new content.
 <img width="975" height="684" alt="image" src="https://github.com/user-attachments/assets/c4272590-d1d8-425a-aeca-ecd9a56e8024" />

 The app provisions a dedicated botsv3 index and sourcetypes, aligning with SOC practice of isolating datasets for tuning and access control.
-I verified data quality using index=botsv3 earliest=0 and | stats count by sourcetype to confirm expected sourcetypes and time ranges.
+I verified ingestion by confirming events exist in index=botsv3, expected sourcetypes populate, and timestamps span the scenario window, so later queries aren’t answering from partial data.
 <img width="975" height="518" alt="image" src="https://github.com/user-attachments/assets/9651c10a-e824-480e-a151-57b460222f8b" />
 <img width="975" height="490" alt="image" src="https://github.com/user-attachments/assets/f8f81163-13da-473c-8f6b-928478312933" />